What to see in Norfolk

 Largely influenced by its watery environment, visitors to Norfolk will find some superb attractions to enjoy.

-Those in search of some fun and vibrant entertainment after dark won't be disappointed should they stop over in the downtown area of Norfolk.
-Here is where great restaurants and chic bars can be relished long into the early hours.
-For more music and culinary fare, the Waterside Festival Marketplace is also where tourists can find live entertainment and some great dining opportunities.
+Those in search of some fun after dark won't be disappointed should they stop over in the downtown area of Norfolk.
+Here great restaurants and chic bars can be relished long into the early hours.
+For more music and culinary fare, the Waterside Festival Marketplace is also a good bet for live entertainment and some great dining opportunities.
 From here travellers can also embark on a tour of the harbour and surrounding areas on an elegant tall ship or paddlewheel ferry.

 Become our Norfolk Travel Expert

 We are looking for contributors for our Norfolk travel guide.
 If you are a local, a regular traveller to Norfolk or a travel professional with time to contribute and answer occasional forum questions, please contact us.